JavaScript-santiloopz/js-concepts/primitives.md

 ### Promises

 ###### How to avoid `callback hell`.
-When you need to chain promises, you can end up in this situation where everything get's chainged, there's a bunch of undesired nesting and code becomes hard to read and maintain.
+When you need to chain promises, you can end up in this situation where everything get's chained, there's a bunch of undesired nesting and code becomes hard to read and maintain.
 To avoid it, just declare every new step of the callback chain as a first level function and return the result of one promise inside the `then`, so you can apply a next `then` to the result that remains as a first level step of the callback.